 Every human architect must grapple with the enormous amount of calculations necessary to create a design that is both conceptually pleasing and prioritizes resource efficiency.
 Fed with the relevant data, AI software can make these same complex calculations in seconds, producing an optimized environmental analysis for any condition.

-Data points such as temperature, air quality, energy costs, and more are easily collected and reached, but without software assistance, it can take weeks, and even months, to compile them.
+Data points such as temperature, air quality, energy costs, etc, are easily collected and reached, but without software assistance, it can take weeks, and even months, to compile them.
 The technology that allows harnessing this amount of data to optimize a design automatically did not exist a decade ago.
-However, as technology advances, it becomes more and more accessible to everyone, architects or not.
+As technology advances, it becomes more and more accessible to everyone, architects or not.

 - How technology is disrupting the real estate industry

 - How To Optimize Your Office Space Planning?

 - Employees’ New Needs Are Changing The Traditional Office